-The total program consists of 2,059 clock hours, covering a period of 65 weeks for both day and evening sessions.
+The total program consists of 2,100 clock hours, covering a period of approximately 65 weeks for the full time program and 130 weeks for the part time program.
 The maximum lecture class size is 50 students, and a maximum of 25:1 student to instructor ratio is maintained during any lab/shop component of a phase.
-Please see the enclosed insert for the current school calendar.